2019 Preservation Merit Awards

 Sustainable Cities Award applauds the implementation of important urban planning concepts such as successful building reuse, maintaining/recreating density in downtown, and sustainable/green efforts which are not restoration or rehabilitation projects, but are clearly in line with preservation ideals and Historic Albany’s advocacy efforts.

-Inspiration in Preservation Award presented by the Young Preservationists of the Capital Region recognizes the efforts of a young person who has made a substantial impact on the community and preservation in Albany in general.
-Historic Albany does not accept nominations for this award it is selecte .
+Inspiration in Preservation Award recognizes the efforts of a young person who has made a substantial impact on the community and preservation in Albany in general.
+Historic Albany does not accept nominations for this award it is selected .

 Lifetime Achievement Award recognizes the long-term efforts of someone who has made a substantial impact on the community and preservation in Albany in general.
 Often having been involved in multiple preservation efforts through in-kind or pro-bono services, professional skills, leadership or advocacy efforts.